rjinaga/IocServiceStack/docs/index.md

 ```

 ### Decorators
 You can build and configure service decorators globally or interface level.
-Decorators of the interface will be executed when the instance is being created.
-It provides the flexibility of modifying the object or inject concrete objects at runtime.
+Decorators will be executed once the instance is constructed.
+It provides the flexibility to modify the object or inject concrete objects at runtime.

 ### Register decorators with the global IoC container
 > You can also register decorators with the isolated containers.